Leasing your Phone in Canada | Should you lease or should you buy?

 Who offers phone leasing in Canada?

 As of now, all three of the largest Canada-wide carriers, Bell, Telus and Rogers offer similar phone leasing options.
 Bell calls it their Pay Less Upfront Program.
-For Telus is the Bring it back Program and Rogers has its Upfront Edge Program.
+Telus calls it the Bring it back Program and Rogers has its own Upfront Edge Program.

 In general, here is how the program works,